wp-plugins/wpmbytplayer/wp.mb.YTPlayer/readme.txt

 == Changelog ==

+= 1.6.2 =
+* Button icons are rendered using @font-face instead of images.

 = 1.6.1 =
 * Major bug fix: the video ended behavior that prevent the display of the play button was available only if the control bar was available.